 VOAD RESPONDS TO RECENT STORMS

-VOAD member organizations mobilized in the Fall for Tropical Storm Darby, Hurricane Madeline, Hurricane Lester and flooding on Maui.
-Current operations have concluded but you can still make contributions to support future recovery efforts.
+VOAD member organizations mobilized around the country last year for Hurricane Harvey, Hurricane Maria, Hurricane Irma, California Wildfires and more.
+Current operations locally have concluded but you can still make contributions to support future recovery efforts.

 The best way to help survivors is to make a financial contribution to a recognized disaster relief organization such as the members of Hawaii State Voluntary Organizations Active in Disaster (HSVOAD) or the VOAD Disaster Long Term Recovery Fund below.